uno-labs/UnoSemuxLightCoreWasm/docs/source/usage/Introduction.rst

 Introduction
 ============

-This library is essentially intended to create various web versions of the Semux light HD Wallet.
+This library is essentially intended to create various web versions of the Semux light :term:`HD Wallet`.
-They can be used both to replace the standard wallet developed by the creators of the Semux core project, as well as for various specialized applications (dApps) based on the Semux ecosystem.
+They can be used both to replace the standard wallet developed by the creators of the `Semux core project <https://github.com/semuxproject/semux-core>`_, as well as for various specialized applications (dApps) based on the Semux ecosystem.

-A wallet is a tool for creating asymmetric key pairs and digital signatures for transactions in the Semux network.
+A `wallet` is a tool for creating asymmetric key pairs and digital signatures for transactions in the Semux network.
 It should have the following main features:

 - Random mnemonic phrase generation;
-- Creation or recovery an HD Account based on a mnemonic phrase;
+- Creation or recovery an :term:`HD Account` based on a mnemonic phrase;
 - Import a private key;
-- Generating a random key pair (Address);
+- Generating a random key pair (:term:`Address`);
-- Deriving a sequence of key pairs (HD Addresses) for the HD Account;
+- Deriving a sequence of key pairs (:term:`HD Addresses <HD Address>`) for the HD Account;
 - Finding derived HD Addresses in HD Account;
-- Finding non-HD Addresses (imported or genearated);
+- Finding :term:`non-HD Addresses <non-HD Address>` (imported or genearated);
 - Generating a message for a transaction;
 - Signing transaction messages.

 In fact, a fully functional wallet must be able to perform many other functions.
-Such as, for example, communication with a network node through its API to obtain information necessary for the transaction.
+Such as, for example, communication with a network node through its API to obtain information necessary for the transaction, or storing wallet data between user sessions in a browser.
 The implementation of such advanced features is beyond the scope of this lightweight library, designed to perform basic Semux-specific cryptographic operations in the JavaScript environment.